Prenatal Care (see data for this topic)

 - Policy Implications

-For more policy ideas and research on this topic, see kidsdata.org’s Research & Links section, or visit the Kaiser Family Foundation, and the American Congress of Obstetricians and Gynecologists.
-Also see Policy Implications on kidsdata.org for Teen Births, Low Birthweight and Preterm Births, and Health Care.
+For more on this topic, see kidsdata.org’s Research & Links section or visit the American College of Obstetricians and Gynecologists and Before, Between and Beyond Pregnancy.
+Also see Policy Implications on kidsdata.org for Health Care, Low Birthweight and Preterm Births, and Infant Mortality.

 Sources for this narrative: